-In our last post on MCS, we reviewed the Manufacturing Control System (MCS) model which is the foundation for properly implementing modern Enterprise Resource Planning (ERP) packages.
+In our last post on MCS, we reviewed the Planning side of the Manufacturing Control System (MCS) model, which is the foundation for properly implementing modern Enterprise Resource Planning (ERP) packages.
 We will revisit the MCS model, which is divided into the planning side and execution side.
 We discussed the planning side, reviewing Bills of Material and Rough Cut Capacity Planning.
 In this post, we will continue this discussion, focusing on execution of plans.

 These requisitions are then applied to the existing vendor base.
 As they are assigned to a vendor, they become a purchase order where they remain until they are received into stock.